 Rabbit hutch act as a permanent housing solution for your baby and adult rabbits.
-Mainly you use rabbit hutch outdoors.
-But there is specific hutch mainly made for indoor.
+Mainly you use a rabbit hutch outdoors.
+But there is a specific hutch mainly made for indoor.
 You can surely check them out.
-If you have an unoccupied place in your house than you can set the hutch there.
+If you have an unoccupied place in your house then you can set the hutch there.
 For further information, you can check online.

 What type of bedding I should use for my rabbits in my rabbit hutch?

 The traditional bedding set up for rabbits in any rabbit hutch is wood shavings or sawdust.
 But our experience tells us that wood shavings or sawdust may affect the health of your bunny.
 Instead of these materials, you should go for paper pulp, wood pallet cat litter or special rabbit litter.
 You can also use hay or straw if you want.
 The choice is all yours to begin with.

 Why should I avoid chicken wire mesh on my rabbit hutch?

 Rabbits like to chew on stuff, and we believe you know this little information.
 Chicken wire mesh is not that durable.
 So, it is easy for a bunny to cut the chicken wire mesh easily.
 Chicken wire mesh also creates a lot of problems for the rabbits.
 So, avoiding chicken wire mesh on the rabbit hutch is a must.

 Rabbits are great for pets.
 But they need a great home for themselves.
 Whether they roam around freely on indoors or just stay inside the cage, you need to provide them the extra care and supplies they need.
 A rabbit hutch is a permanent accommodation solution for rabbits.
 But there is a time you cannot rely on a ready-made rabbit hutch.